muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-15-Iowa House Prices Prediction.md

 ---

 In this project, we will be predicting the house prices of Iowa houses.
 Let's get started
-We will be using the setps that were referenced here [SML:Supervised Machine Learning workflow](https://muzammil-iftikhar.github.io/reading/Machine-Learning-flow/)
+We will be using the steps that were referenced here [SML:Supervised Machine Learning workflow](https://muzammil-iftikhar.github.io/reading/Machine-Learning-flow/)
 The data set that we are going to use is the Iowa house prices dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)

 ### Define Problem